HVAC Glossary Of Terms

 Unit of measurement for determining cooling capacity.
 One ton equals 12,000 Btuh.

-Provides two levels of heating or cooling output for greater temperature control, energy efficiency and improved indoor air quality.
+It provides two levels of heating or cooling output for greater temperature control, energy efficiency and improved indoor air quality.

 When an air handler or furnace is installed in an upright position and circulates air through the side or bottom and out through the top.
 Typically used in basement, closet and attic installations.